 Hair originates in the hair follicles.
-These follicles are located in the dermis, the skin layer just below the surface layer and above the subcutaneous fat.
+These follicles are located in the dermis, which is the skin layer between the epidermis (the surface layer) and the fat layer (also called the subcutaneous layer).
 Hair follicles are present everywhere on the skin except the lips, palms of the hands, and soles of the feet.
 New hair is made in the hair matrix at the base of the hair follicle.
 Living cells in the hair matrix multiply and push upward.
 These cells rapidly dehydrate, die, and compact into a dense, hard mass that forms the hair shaft.
 The hair shaft, which is made up of dead protein, is covered by a delicate covering (cuticle) composed of platelike scales.

-Hair is colored by the pigment melanin, which is also responsible for skin color.
+Hair is colored by the pigment melanin Overview of Skin Pigment Melanin is the pigment that produces the various shades and colors of human skin, hair, and eyes.
+Coloration (pigmentation) is determined by the amount of melanin in the skin.
+Without melanin... read more , which is also responsible for skin color.
 Human hair colors come from two types of melanin: eumelanin in black or brown hair and pheomelanin in auburn or red hair.
 Diluted eumelanin gives blond hair its color.